IDEA student committee

 We invite everyone in the student community to join those branches that appeal to them.
 Each branch will have a student representative who communicates their branch’s concerns and initiatives through regular communication and bi-weekly meetings.
 The branches’ interests will be shared with the faculty DEI for discussion, further action and accountability.
 While we are adopting a structured approach, IDEA fully understands that some concerns need immediate attention, so students should not feel pressured to go through these channels if the need arises.

-If you are interested in being a member of a branch or would like more information, please fill out the interest form listed below or email Chino Soberano at email@example.com or Jalen Montgomery at firstname.lastname@example.org
+If you are interested in being a member of a branch or would like more information, please visit the Google site listed below or email Jose Antonio Guevara at firstname.lastname@example.org or Kristina Friedgen at email@example.com

 Current leadership and members

-Jalen, co-president of IDEA, is a senior Music Learning and Teaching major in the bassoon studio at Arizona State University.
+Jose, a native of Southwest AZ, is an undergraduate Music Learning and Teaching Major in the trumpet studio at Arizona State University.